 LabEx EFL (2010-2019).
 PI: Christian Puech (HTL, Paris 3, Sorbonne Paris Cité).
 Topic: empirical foundations of linguistics, including computational linguistics and natural language processing.
 ALMAnaCH’s predecessor team ALPAGE was one of the partner teams of this LabEx, which gathers a dozen of teams within and around Paris whose research interests include one aspects of linguistics or more.
 Several ALMAnaCH members are now “individual members” of the LabEx EFL.
 B. Sagot serves as deputy head (and former head) of one of the scientific strands of the LabEx, namely strand 6 dedicated to language resources.
 Benoît Sagot and D; Seddah are (co-)heads of a number of scientific “operations” within strands 6, 5 (“computational semantic analysis”) and 2 (“experimental grammar”).
 Main collaborations are related to language resource development (strands 5 and 6), syntactic and semantic parsing (strand 5, especially with LIPN [CNRS and U. Paris 13]) and computational morphology (strands 2 and 6, especially with CRLAO [CNRS and Inalco] and LLF [CNRS and Paris-Diderot]).

-TGIR Huma-Num: following ALPAGE, ALMAnaCH will be member of the CORLI consortium on “corpora, languages and interactions” (B. Sagot is a member of the consortium’s board).
+TGIR Huma-Num: ALMAnaCH is a member of the CORLI consortium on “corpora, languages and interactions” (B. Sagot is a member of the consortium’s board).